danialk22/MONAI/README.md

 # MONAI
-A game that prompts Dall-E generated images to the player and the player has to guess the prompt that was used to generate the image.
+A game that prompts Dall-E generated images to the player and the player has to guess the prompt that was used to generate the image.The images are created by the craiyon.ai API